DanielBatesJ/Python-ID3-Tag-Folder-Creation-Script/README.txt

 			Feel free to remove codecs you don't want to be effected

 	5.)
 Run the script with Python
+		The hierarchy will be as follows
+			\ALBUM ARTIST\YEAR - ALBUM\

 What you can change:
 	The easiest user edits can be done to the folder names.